Apostolic Dataria: Reform

-Pope Leo XIII reformed the organization of the Dataria to conform it to contemporary requirements.
-Pope Pius X reduced its faculties and re-organized it in his apostolic constitution Sapienti Consilio, according to which the Dataria consisted of the Cardinal Datary, the Subdatary, the Prefect and his Surrogate (Sostituto), a few officers, the Cashier who was ex officio the Distributor, the Reviser, and 2 scribes of Papal bulls.
-Sapienti Consilio retained the theological examiners for the competitions for parishes.
-Among the abrogated offices was that of the Apostolic Dispatchers, for which there was no rationale in the re-organization of the Roman Curia: formerly these officials were necessary because private persons could not refer directly to the Dataria, which dealt only with persons of whom it approved, but later any person could deal directly with it and any other departments of the Roman Curia.
+Pope Leo XIII reformed the organization of the Dataria to conform it to modern needs.
+Pope Pius X reduced its functions and re-organized it in his apostolic constitution Sapienti Consilio, which specified that the Dataria was to consist of the Cardinal Datary, the Subdatary, the Prefect and his Surrogate (Sostituto), and a limited number of officials, the Cashier who was ex officio the Distributor, the Reviser, and two scribes of Papal bulls.
+Sapienti Consilio retained the theological examiners to vet candidates for parishes.
+Among the offices abrogated was that of the Apostolic Dispatchers, who had no further reason to exist in the context of the general re-organization of the Roman Curia.
+They had been necessary because private persons in general could not have direct recourse to the Dataria, given that it dealt only with persons it had authorized, whereas after the reform anyone was free to have direct recourse, as with any other department of the Roman Curia.

-To the Dataria, which was commissioned to grant many Papal indults and favors, remained only the faculties to investigate the fitness of candidates for Consistorial benefices, which were reserved to the Apostolic See; to write and dispatch the Apostolic Letters for the collation of those benefices; to dispense from the conditions of those benefices; and to provide for the pensions or for the execution of the charges imposed by the Pope in the collation of those benefices.
+To the Dataria, which was commissioned to grant many Papal indults and concessions, remained only the evaluation the fitness of candidates for Consistorial benefices, which were reserved to the Apostolic See; writing and dispatching the Apostolic Letters for the collation of such benefices; to dispense from conditions specifically regulating them; and to providing for the pensions or for the application of such fees as imposed by the Pope in relation to the collation of those benefices.

-The procedures of the Dataria were complex and primarily regulated by customs, which the officials of the Dataria zealously guarded, being generally laity, and who had by such guarding instituted a species of monopoly of the faculties of the Dataria, as detrimental to the Apostolic See as it was personally profitable to them.
+The procedures of the Dataria were complex and primarily regulated by a set of customs, which the officials of the Dataria zealously guarded, being generally laity laymen, and who had by such guarding instituted a species of monopoly of the faculties of the Dataria, as detrimental to the Apostolic See as it was personally profitable to them.
 Thus it happened that its offices often descended from father to son, while the ecclesiastical superiors of such officials were to a great extent blindly dependent upon them.
-Pope Leo XIII initiated the reform of this condition of things before Pope Pius X totally rectified it.
+Pope Leo XIII initiated a reform of this situation and his successor Pope Pius X totally rectified it.